pluralsight/guides/in-review/sql/introduction-to-mongodb/article.md

 It matched one record and it modified it.
 There's none upserted (we'll cover this later).
 This means that, there's a possibility that it might match, but not update.
 Let's run the same command again and see what happens.

 > Oh dear!
 It shows the same output.
-May be I was over enthusiastic.
+Maybe I was over-enthusiastic.

-If we see what has changed, we may try to run the `find()` function along with our pretty `pretty()` function too and see.
+To see what has changed, we could try to run the `find()` function along with our pretty `pretty()` function.

 ```language-javascript
 > db.students.find({"phone": "9840035007"}).pretty();